Research

 Published

-Map the Meal Gap generates two types of community-level data:
+Map the Meal Gap generates the following estimates:

-1. Local food insecurity estimates among all individuals and children by income category
+1. Local food insecurity among all individuals and children, and by select races/ethnicities

 This page offers an overview of the Map the Meal Gap methodology and links to technical briefs that provide greater detail about the methods and data.
-Read the most recent technical brief for the latest Map the Meal Gap study released in 2023 and reflecting 2021 data.
+Read the most recent technical brief for the latest Map the Meal Gap study released in 2024 and reflecting 2022 data and an overview of the available data part of the study.

 Study Methodology